SeriousOldMan/Simulator-Controller/README.md

 Installation is very easy.
 For first time users I recommand using the automated installer below.
 But there are different download and installation options available.
 Please see the complete documentation about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) for more information.

-Below you will find separate download links for the current development build and at least the two latest stable releases.
+If you don't want to use the automated installer, you can install one of the versions below manually.
+There are separate download links for the current development build and at least the two latest stable releases.
 For release information, even for a preview on upcoming features in the next stable build, don't miss the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).

 #### Automated Installer